piebrary/greenlanceV2/documentation/default/default.md

 - 4: In local folder run `git remote set-url origin git@github.com/[github-account-name]/[repository-name]`
 - 5: Run `git push` to push the repository contents to the new folder in Github

+In case of a Github error saying the repo does not exist or you may not have the correct credentials make sure you have an ssh key generated and configured with your Github account.
+ALso make sure ssh-agent is started by running ```eval `ssh-agent -s```` and ```ssh-add [your-ssh-priv-key-location]```

 ## Git<a name="git"></a>
 Git is a protocol which securely stores your repository in the cloud.
 This way you always have a backup, you can browse the history of the changes made and even work with multiple people on the same project.
 In this documentation we use Github but there are many more Git clients.